 - Short Writing Sample

 - Curriculum Vitae

 - Contact information for 2 Letters of Recommendation (minimum)

 - The contact information you supply will generate an email sent directly to the recommender.
 There will be a link to your application (the recommenders section) and a code to gain access.
 This is the most efficient and comprehensive manner in which to have a recommendation connected to your application (as there are a few questions in addition to uploading the letter of recommendation).
 Please alert your recommender of an incoming email from the University of Arizona once you have completed and submitted your application.

 - An application fee

 1) Please make sure to use the same name on your School of Anthropology Application, and all your tests.
-If you use "Jane Doe" (first name/ current last name) on your Anthropology application, do not use "Elizabeth Buck" (middle name/maiden name) on your GRE scores.
-We have no way of connecting these two so your application will be incomplete and we will be unable to consider you for our program.
+For example, if you use "Jane Doe" (first name/ current last name) on your Anthropology application, do not use "Elizabeth Buck" (middle name/maiden name) on your TOEFL scores.
+We have no way of connecting these two so your application may be incomplete, in which case we will be unable to consider you for our program.

-2) We have recently changed our system of admissions.
-We now offer a Master’s degree in Applied Archaeology.
+2) We offer a Master’s degree in Applied Archaeology.
 We do not offer any other stand alone Master’s programs.
-If you are not applying for the Applied Archaeology Master’s, you will need to apply to the PhD. program.
+If you are not applying for a Master’s in Applied Archaeology, you will need to apply to the PhD program.
 If you do not yet have a Master’s degree, you will be required to finish one in the process of achieving your PhD.